 Line performance can be improved in three ways:

 - Increase product quality

 As with all other manufacturing, repeatable quality across efficient batch execution is highly desired in Life Sciences manufacturing.
 Recipe and batch management solutions work as an “intelligent agent”, allocating equipment, downloading parameters and automating recipe procedures in the most efficient operations possible.
 The solution abstracts recipes from underlying control systems, which helps to standardize new product introduction processes and procedures enterprise-wide.

 In conclusion, globalization of markets, increasing price and margin pressures, multiple global regulatory compliance challenges, cost pressure and growing competition from generic drug manufacturers are now driving innovation and investment in life sciences manufacturing technologies.
 Life sciences companies seek solutions to improve product quality and reduce costs.
 Smart manufacturing enables the implementation of information-enabled operations that offer virtually infinite potential to improve business performance.
 Operators can use data that has long been stranded inside machines and processes to identify production inefficiencies, compare product quality against manufacturing conditions, and pin-point potential safety, production, or environmental issues.
 Remote access connectivity and mobile technologies can immediately connect operators with off-site experts to avoid or more quickly troubleshoot and resolve downtime events.

-To learn more about how Smart Manufacturing is transforming the life sciences industry, read the ARC whitepaper Smart Manufacturing in the Life Sciences and the article How Digital Batch Management Improves Efficiency and Consistency, join the webinar “Increasing Profitability in Pharmaceutical Manufacturing” and explore Schneider Electric’s Life Sciences page.
+To learn more about how Smart Manufacturing is transforming the life sciences industry, read the article How Digital Batch Management Improves Efficiency and Consistency and explore Schneider Electric’s Life Sciences page.